Church Broughton: Enclosure movement in Church Broughton

 Enclosure occurred in Church Broughton in the 18th and 19th centuries; land that had been formerly owned in common by all members of a village became privately owned.
 This entailed erecting walls, fences and hedges around new enclosed areas.
 The English government and aristocracy claimed this would allow for better raising of animals and crops, and that large fields could be farmed more productively than individual plots of the common land.

-Negotiations started in 1758 for Church Broughton to be enclosed in 1775.
+Negotiations started in 1758 for Church Broughton to be enclosed in 1775 under the Church Broughton Inclosure Act 1773 (13 Geo.
+3. c.
+16 Pr.).
 Farmers within the village bought and sold land from each other.
 The people who held little or no land but had been allowed to graze their animals on the common land were bought out by wealthier land owners, and then employed for labour.

 388 acres were enclosed in 1775; the vicar, supplemented by Queen Anne's Bounty, held 84 acres and the church had 13 acres.

 The former RAF Church Broughton is nearby.